- CAPA Analysis

 - Route Maps

 - Annual Reports

 - Print Summary

 AirAsia is a low cost carrier based at Kuala Lumpur International Airport, Malaysia.
 The carrier, which was formed out of Tune Air in 2002, is led by CEO Tony Fernandes and pioneered the cross-border joint venture in Asia, establishing Thai and Indonesian units with bases in Bangkok and Jakarta.
-The airline has also partnered with other airlines and investors to create ventures in Japan and the Philippines.
+The airline has also partnered with other airlines and investors to create ventures in the Philippines, India and Japan.
 AirAsia's extensive domestic and regional network includes services within Malaysia and to China, Southeast Asia and the Subcontinent.

 Location of AirAsia main hub (Kuala Lumpur International Airport)